sakshijain2002/springbootassignment/README.md

-# 🌍 Spring Boot Country API
+# 🌍 Spring Boot User Management and Country Management

 ## 🚀 Overview
 This is a **RESTful web application** built with **Spring Boot, MySQL, JWT Authentication, and Docker**.